Genevieve (film)

 Genevieve is a 1953 British comedy film produced and directed by Henry Cornelius and written by William Rose.
 It stars John Gregson, Dinah Sheridan, Kenneth More and Kay Kendall as two couples comedically involved in a veteran automobile rally.

+It was a significant commercial success on release, and has been called "perhaps the most successful British comedy film ever made."